mendix/docs/content/appstore/general/sell.md

 **Picking a license**

 - [ ] Ensure that as the supplier, you determine the appropriate license for your app service, which is an agreement between you, the supplying company, and the company of the user consuming it.
-We provide a default list of license types for you to choose from, or you can add a **License** bulletin under the **Documentation** section if you need your users to accept your own commercial terms and conditions.
+We provide a default list of license types for you to choose from, or you can add a **License** bulletin on the [Documentation](share-app-store-content#doc) tab if you need your users to accept your own commercial terms and conditions.

-{{% todo %}}[**Link to new section in How to Share?**]{{% /todo %}}

 **Setting pricing plan**

-- [ ] The pricing model you choose for your app service determines what information you need to supply when publishing it.
+- [ ] The [pricing model](#pricing) you choose for your app service determines what information you need to supply when publishing it.
 This specifies how the app service is provisioned so that the Marketplace can use that information to catalog, meter, and bill the users of your app service.

-{{% todo %}}[**Link to new section in How to Share?**]{{% /todo %}}

 ## 6 After You Submit Your App Service